Gharib110/movie-database/README.md

 # movie-database
-A Rest-API for managing a website for showing movies with React for front-end.
+A Rest-API for managing a website for showing movies.